 Sean O'Brien Executive Director

-As the executive director of Adapt, Inc. he has written and received well over a million dollars in Grant funding including Federal, State, County, Town and foundation funds for age appropriate and developmentally based programs.
+As the executive director of Adapt, Inc. he has grown the program significantly thanks to funding including Federal, State, County, Town and foundation funds for age appropriate and developmentally based programs.
 These programs include:

 Teaching students about the dangers of emerging drugs, provide family and community activities designed to set clear expectations against use of illegal substances and appropriate consequences for such behaviors.